Mbasa-Mj/Mbasa-Mj/README.md

 - 🌱 I’m currently learning web development and data analysis
 - 💞️ I’m always looking to collaborate on a project with someone
 - 📫 How to reach me (mbasamajila0@gmail.com / 0783168549 for whatsapp)
-- I have a neck for Frontend
+- I enjoy Frontend, designing Graphical User Interfaces